LucasSAmaral/Desafio-on-Rails/README.md

 Checkout https://imobiliaria-on-rails.herokuapp.com/ to test it.

-I made this to see how cool Ruby on Rais is, and I liked it!
+I made this to see how cool Ruby on Rails is, and I liked it!

 It's a Real Estate system prototype.